Assistant Professor in Criminal Law and Criminal Justice, Faculty of Social Sciences

-Dr Chloe Holloway is a Teaching Associate in the School of Law.
-She teaches Criminal Law and Introduction to Law and Legal Theory.
-Dr Holloway has also taught Mental Health Law and Policy.
+Dr Chloe Holloway-George is an Assistant Professor in Criminal Law and Criminal Justice in the School of Law.
+She teaches Criminal Law, Mental Health Law and Policy, Criminal Justice Practice and Procedure.
+Dr Holloway also teaches Social Welfare Law and Legal Issues in Health Care.
 She previously graduated from the University with a first-class honors in BA Law with American Law and a distinction in MA Socio-Legal and Criminological Research Methods.

 Browser does not support script.